10 Ways to Encourage Good Behaviour in Your Puppy

 The earlier you start training your puppy, the better.
 Puppies are like sponges, absorbing everything they experience in their first few months.
 Starting early will help your puppy learn good behaviours and develop good habits from the beginning.
 Letting training fall by the wayside will allow your puppy to develop bad habits, making it harder to teach good behaviours in the long run.

 Positive reinforcement is one of the most effective training methods for puppies.
 This means rewarding your puppy for good behaviour with treats, praise, and affection.
 Dogs respond well to positive reinforcement and attention, particularly when food is involved.
-Make sure to positively reinforce behaviours as quickly as possible, as dogs respond well to immediate reward for good actions.
+Make sure to positively reinforce behaviours as quickly as possible, as dogs respond well to immediate rewards for good actions.

 Consistency is key when training your puppy; you should establish a routine and stick to it.
 This includes feeding them, taking your puppy out for exercise, and training.
 Consistency will help your puppy learn what is expected and what behaviours are acceptable.